AndrikSeeger/AndrikSeeger/README.md

 - 🎓 Bachelor’s degree in **Technical Computer Science** from the DHBW Stuttgart, specializing in automotive systems
 - 💼 Over 4 years of experience at **Magna Powertrain** in embedded development and application of drivetrain systems
-- 🌍 Practical experience across numerous projects, with a focus on efficient embedded software, powertrain systems and data science
+- 🌍 Practical experience across numerous projects, with a focus on embedded software, powertrain systems and data science

 ---